Wordpress Wizard 2.0 – Learning to maintain Wordpress Blogs

 Are you new to the blogging world?

-In case you are, then let me ask you to rate yourself on a scale of 1-10 on your skills with Wordpress.
+In case you are, then let me ask you to rate yourself on a scale of 1-10 on your skills with WordPress.
 Read on as you rate yourself.

 You may even take the vote that you see here.

 When I started blogging about 3 years back, I first set up my blog at blogger.com, which I believe, is one of the favorite platforms for all bloggers.
-But as you season as a blogger, your interest changes shores to Wordpress.
+But as you season as a blogger, your interest changes shores to WordPress.
 This is exactly what happened with me.
-After blogging for almost about 8-9 months, I learnt about Wordpress and the extendability that it offers to a blogger.
-I was so amazed and awed at the potential of Wordpress that I straightaway headed over to a hosting company and bought a domain and installed my first Wordpress blog.
+After blogging for almost about 8-9 months, I learnt about WordPress and the extendability that it offers to a blogger.
+I was so amazed and awed at the potential of WordPress that I straightaway headed over to a hosting company and bought a domain and installed my first WordPress blog.
 The story doesn’t end there….!

-Wordpress offers a world famous 5-minute installation process, which ensures that you are up with your blog in minutes.
+WordPress offers a world famous 5-minute installation process, which ensures that you are up with your blog in minutes.
 This statement is where I started my blog installation.
 But……It took me about 2 days to get my blog up and running.
 If your start-up was better than me then I should say that you are a much better player than me.

 Let me tell you the points where I got stuck up:-

-- My hosting was not compatible for a Wordpress Installation.
+- My hosting was not compatible for a WordPress Installation.

 - I couldn’t figure out how to import my blogger blog into my new wordpress blog.